Worsening air pollution reducing lifespans in Indonesia

 “High air pollution is now undermining Indonesians’ health,” said researchers Michael Greenstone and Qing Fan.
 “In 1998, air pollution barely impacted the life expectancy of Indonesians.
 In fact, even in 2013, it shaved only a few months off of average life expectancy.”

-According to the researchers, sustained high concentrations of particulate matter in the air people breath will cut 2.3 years from lifespans in the capital Jakarta.
+According to the researchers, sustained high concentrations of particulate matter in the air people breath will cut 2.3 years from lifespans in the capital, Jakarta.

 On the islands of Sumatra and Borneo, both of which suffer land fires every year, the expected reduction in lifespans is four years on average.
 It rises to 4.8 years for the southern Sumatran city of Palembang and 5.6 years for its neighboring Ogan Komering Ilir district.